emuflight/emuflight.github.io/features/Motor-Mixers-and-Thrust-Linearization.md

 | T-Motor F90 | 2806.5 | 70 | 60 |
 | Emax Eco II | 2807 | 75 | 95 |

 \* Credit to Ryan Harrel (MiniQuadBenchTest), Ethan Bayer (MicroMotorTest) for the thrust curve data from which these values were derived.
-Thanks to EmuTestBandits for value recommendations.
+Thanks to DrSchnickistein and EmuTestBandits for value recommendations.